 - Culture and Diversity - We believe in the preservation of local cultures, indigenous cultures, and the creation of an environment that cultivates and preserves cultural diversity as a major guiding principle in our government.
 This has great political implications: it points to occurrences such as the "Cultural Revolution" in China as the catastrophes that they are, but it also points to problems at home: the wal-martization of America has systematically destroyed our culture in a more decentralized, but equally coercive way, using economics rather than physical force.
 We believe in using the preservation, creation, and development of culture as a guiding principle of both domestic and international policies.
 However, rather than promoting direct investment in the arts through government grants, we believe in cultivating an economic environment where the arts and culture flourish.

-- Women - We believe in equal legal rights for men and women, which includes protection against employment discrimination and wage discrimination, as well as making men and women pay equal costs for health care, rather than making women pay more in association with reproductive health.
-We also believe that the status of women in "third world" nations is critical to the improvement of conditions in these countries.
+- Gender equality - We believe in equal legal rights for people of all genders, which includes protection against employment discrimination and wage discrimination, as well as making men and women pay equal costs for health care, rather than making women pay more in association with reproductive health.

 - Intellectual Property - While we support the notion of patent and copyright as an incentive to create new ideas, as well as a mechanism to ensure credit is given to the authors of new ideas, we oppose much of the current structure of "intellectual property" law in the U.S. For example, we are opposed to software patents.
 We also believe in re-examining Pharmaceutical patent law to see if there is a way to keep better incentives for keeping health care costs low while still promoting innovation and scientific progress.
 We support a requirement that any research funded by, or derived from research funded by public (taxpayer) money, directly or indirectly, be either owned by a public entity, or in the public domain: i.e. no private corporation or individual can hold intellectual property rights on research or work carried out with public funding.